Wk 6 2025 – We Talk to Dust Moto; Livewire and Vmoto Report Dismal Numbers; Ola Fakes Tech; Hero Reshapes Top-Deck

 …and thank god for that.

-Dust Moto looks at motocross from the lifestyle lens.
-It doesn't want to go low - the Sur-Rons and Talarias can breathe.
-It doesn't want to go high - Stark can wait.
+Dust Moto looks at motocross from a lifestyle lens.
+It doesn’t want to go low – the Sur-Rons and Talarias can breathe.
+It doesn’t want to go high – Stark can wait.
 Dust wants to make an excellent motocross bike that is good-looking and well-finished, with high-quality components.
 In doing so, they want to maintain a high dose of off-the-shelf components, do things quickly, and do them at an optimized cost to market.

 We sat down with Colin over an interview that stretched beyond an hour.
 The edited version is live on InsightEV and has a super long format, like with most of our interviews.
 You may need a good 25 minutes and a cup of coffee, but it’s gold, and something that all electric startups and their investors should do a deep read of.

-Dust Moto: Mid is not Mediocre
+Dust Moto: Mid is not Mediocre – InsightEV

 Off-road lends beautifully to electrification, but there may be different ways of targeting the market – from urban/street for the kids to cut-throat sports for the big boys and everything in between.
 We sat down with Colin Godby, CEO-Dust Moto, who is looking at motocross from the lifestyle lens.